svolain/PinNote-App/README.md

 PinNote is a note-taking application that allows users to create and manage notes on their own user accounts.
 It is powered by **React, Node.js, Express.js and PostgreSQL**.
 The app provides a simple and clear user interface to add, view, and delete notes.
 It is inspired by Google Keep but offers a more simplified and smoother UI with only the essential note taking features.

+## Accessing The App

+The App is hosted in railway.app and can be accessed through this link: https://pinnote-app-production.up.railway.app/login.

 ## Key Features

 - **Add Notes**: Easily create notes with titles and content that are saved automatically.